 WorkKeys assessments are considered high-stakes exams.
 They are proctored by a statewide network of providers contracted by the South Dakota Department of Labor and Regulation.

-KeyTrain is a comprehensive, yet easy-to-use system for improving the basic skills measured by the WorkKeys Assessment System.
-Using KeyTrain, you can assess your potential WorkKeys score, review topics in each WorkKeys skill area, and practice problems similar to those on an actual WorkKeys assessment.
+KeyTrain is a comprehensive, easy-to-use system for improving the basic skills measured by the WorkKeys Assessment System.
+Using KeyTrain, individuals can assess their potential WorkKeys score, review topics in each WorkKeys skill area, and practice with item types similar to those found on an actual WorkKeys assessment.

-The KeyTrain system includes targeted, self-paced instruction, pre-and post-assessments, a complete learning management system and an occupational job profile database.
-These components can be used to help individuals learn, practice and demonstrate the skills they need to succeed in the jobs and career they desire.
+The KeyTrain system includes targeted, self-paced instruction, pre- and post-assessments, a complete learning management system, and an occupational job profile database.
+These components can help individuals learn, practice and demonstrate the skills they need to succeed in the jobs and career they desire.

 For more information on how to acquire a National Career Readiness Certificate (NCRC), contact any South Dakota Department of Labor and Regulation local office.